9 Questions to Ask in an Expat Job Interview

 Visa applications and related issues are one of the most problematic areas of moving abroad to work.
 It is important to clarify where the responsibility for visas lie.

-The answer to this question will vary by company and the role you are applying for.
+Many expatriate employers cover the full cost or subsidise housing as part of an expat benefit package.
+However, the answer to this question will vary depending on the company and the role you are applying for.
 If accommodation is provided, clarify whether it is for the entirety of your assignment or a period at the beginning.
 This is particularly important if you are moving to a country with high living costs or where accommodation may be at a premium.

 If accommodation is not provided, ask if there are any supports to assist you with finding somewhere to live.